In this article

 After setting up the system on its website, the merchant can accept all major credit cards, debit cards, and bank transfers.

 More importantly, the transaction fees are low, and you don’t need a separate merchant account or gateway.

 An all-in-one solution where customers paying by credit card stay on your website for the entire transaction, with PayPal remaining invisible.
 The Payment Pro option has features comparable to merchant accounts and gateways at a lower cost.

-Setting up a Payment Gateway Account (third-party merchants)
+Setting up a Payment Gateway Account (Third-Party Merchants)

-It is owned by Singapore’s largest banks – DBS Bank, OCBC Bank and United Overseas Bank (UOB) and is designated as a national payment system by the Monetary Authority of Singapore.
+It is owned by Singapore’s largest banks – DBS Bank, OCBC Bank, and United Overseas Bank (UOB) and is designated as a national payment system by the Monetary Authority of Singapore.

 With regards to e-commerce, NETS provides two main types of services:

 - eNETS: A payment gateway that accepts credit/debit card payments and direct debit

 - Merchant Collection Services: A payment gateway via internet banking and NETS kiosks